Failed component cleanup during VCF 9.1 installation or upgrade

 • VSP refers to VCF Management Services.

-• This script can be run from any system with Python installed that has network access to the Fleet and VCF Management Services components.
+• This script can be run from any system with Python3 installed that has network access to the Fleet and VCF Management Services components.
+In a VCF environment, it is recommended to execute the script from SDDC Manager.

-• Replace the placeholder FQDN such as <fleet-lcm-fqdn> with the actual values.
-These values can be obtained from VCF Operations UI -> Build -> Lifecycle -> VCF Management -> Components (e.g. vsp01.example.com for <vcf-services-runtime-fqdn>).
+• Replace placeholder FQDNs such as <fleet-lcm-fqdn> with actual values.
+Retrieve values from the VCF Operations UI -> Build -> Lifecycle -> VCF Management -> Components (e.g. vsp.example.com for <vcf-services-runtime-fqdn>).

 Running the Script